Tyrrrz/CliFx/Readme.md

 | **Fallback**       | —                                                                              | Can be configured to use an environment variable as fallback if the value isn't explicitly provided. |

 As a general guideline, use parameters for required inputs that the command can't function without.
-Use options for all other non-required inputs or when specifying the name explicitly makes the usage clearer.
+Use options for all other non-required inputs, or when specifying the name explicitly makes the usage clearer.

 ### Argument syntax